2025 Updates

 What’s the process to build the City budget?

-Next, the City looks at what it can afford, and prioritizes the needs of each business area based on what’s absolutely necessary and how it aligns with our strategic long-term vision.
+As part of this process, each business area looks at what money they think they’ll need over the next 4 years in order to deliver their services and move construction projects forward.
+They are also looking for any efficiencies that will help to limit any budget requests.
+Next, the City looks at what it can afford, and prioritizes the needs of each business area based on what’s absolutely necessary and how it aligns with short- and long-term goals.

 There are a lot of other factors that go into decision-making about the budget.
-The City also looks at the economy, the state of our savings and investments, anticipated funding from other orders of government and our financial forecasts for the next 10 years.
+The City also looks at public input (happening from March 23 to May 1, 2026), the economy, the state of our savings and investments, anticipated funding from other orders of government and our financial forecasts for the next 10 years.

 For more information, visit Budget Process and Financial Strategy.